avidbots/flatland/docs/included_plugins/tricycle_drive.rst

                              0, 0, 0, 0, 0, 0,
                              0, 0, 0, 0, 0, 0]

-      # optional, defaults to 0.0
+      # optional, defaults to 0.0 which means no limit
-      # sets the steering angular limit
+      # sets the steering angular limit of the front wheel (absolute, rad)
+      # the steering angle will not exceed this absolute limit
       max_steer_angle: 0.0

-      # optional, defaults to 0.0
+      # optional, defaults to 0.0 which means no limit
-      # sets the steering angular velocity limit (absolute)
+      # sets the steering angular velocity limit (absolute, rad/s)
+      # the steering angular velocity will not exceed this absolute limit
       max_angular_velocity: 0.0

-      # optional, defaults to 0.0
+      # optional, defaults to 0.0 which means no limit
-      # sets the steering angular acceleration limit (absolute)
+      # sets the steering angular acceleration limit (absolute, rad/s^2)
+      # the steering angular acceleration will not exceed this absolute limit
       max_steer_acceleration: 0.0